csci430-os/vscode-remote-devcontainer/README.md

 <br />

 #### STEP 3: Install VS Code Editor from [here](https://code.visualstudio.com/)

+There should be standard installers for Windows, Mac and Linux available here, as well as instructions on how to run the installers if needed.
 <br />

 #### STEP 4: Install Remote Development Containers extension from [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

-  1. Alternatively, simply search for Remote Containers in your extensions.
+Alternatively, simply search for Remote Containers in your extensions.
 It will probably be a recommended extension for you after installing the Docker Decktop.
 <br />
 <br />